Paul McCartney said he's sure he would never be able to repeat the Beatles' success.

 3. The Beatles are known for simple tunes anyone can hum with beautiful chord progressions, and creative bass lines and percussion in the background, accented with the occasional startling innovation.

-4. Make startling innovations.
+4. Startling innovations.

 5. Have a clear, simple sincere message with wide appeal.